Felipeomc/data_ga/README.md

 ```
 This command will read the package.json file and install all the libraries and modules required for the application to function.

+Before running the project, ensure you have:

+->Node.js installed

+->NPM or Yarn for package management

+->A .env file with database credentials

 ### 5. MongoDB Database Setup
 Before starting the server, ensure that MongoDB is installed and configured on your environment.
 If necessary, install MongoDB from the official website: